bigchaindb/org/jobs/engjob.md

+(We're currently not hiring.
+But when we are, here's a typical opening.)

 # Decentralized Software Engineer
 BigchainDB is a leader in the blockchain space.
 We're building a decentralized database and a data marketplace for the internet.
 Organizations use us to build applications that liberate personal data from centralized silos, that help artists & musicians feed their families, and to power their applications in IoT, supply chains, and AI.